observeinc/observe-http-sender-python/README.md

 # Python Class for Sending Data to ObserveInc HTTP Endpoint

-Version/Date: 1.3.1 2023-12-29
+Version/Date: 1.3.2 2023-1-21

 ## Description:

-This is a python class for use with other python code to send events to an Observe Inc Datastream via the [API http event endpoint](https://docs.observeinc.com/en/latest/content/data-ingestion/endpoints/http.html).
+This is a python class to send events to an Observe Inc Datastream via the [HTTP API endpoint](https://docs.observeinc.com/en/latest/content/data-ingestion/endpoints/http.html).

 ## Using this Python Class